USC pass rusher Drake Jackson goes to 49ers in 2nd round | News Channel 3-12

 AP Pro Football Writer

 SANTA CLARA, Calif.
 (AP) — The San Francisco 49ers have invested in the pass rush once again, using their second-round pick on Southern California edge rusher Drake Jackson.
-The Niners took Jackson 61st overall in the NFL draft.
 This marks the sixth time in the past eight drafts that they used their top pick on a defensive lineman.
-Jackson had 12 1/2 sacks in three seasons for USC and adds another edge rushing option for the 49ers across from star Nick Bosa.
-The 49ers have six more picks on Saturday with three of them coming in the sixth round.
+Jackson had 12 1/2 sacks in three seasons for USC.
+San Francisco then took LSU running back Tyrion Davis-Price 93rd overall and SMU receiver Danny Gray with the 105th pick at the end of the third round.
+The 49ers have six more picks day three of the draft with three of them coming in the sixth round.